Stock market today: Wall Street drifts on signals of solid US economy, worries about DC uncertainty

 NEW YORK (AP) — U.S. stocks are drifting Thursday following signals that the U.S. economy remains solid, for the moment at least, along with reminders that big, unsettling policy changes are underway because of President Donald Trump.

-The S&P 500 was 0.2% higher in morning trading, after flipping an early loss, and adding to gains from the day before.
-The Dow Jones Industrial Average was up 88 points, or 0.2%, as of 10:10 a.m.
-Eastern time, and the Nasdaq composite was 0.3% higher.
+The S&P 500 was down 0.4% in late trading after flipping between modest gains and losses through the day.
+The Dow Jones Industrial Average was down 29 points, or 0.1%, as of 2:50 p.m.
+Eastern time, and the Nasdaq composite was 0.5% lower.

 More data arrived Thursday to bolster that view.
 One report said slightly fewer U.S. workers filed for unemployment benefits last week than economists expected.
 It's the latest sign of a potentially "low fire, low hire" job market.

-Another report said sales of previously occupied homes were stronger last month than expected, while a third report said manufacturing growth in the mid-Atlantic region appears stronger than economists expected.
+A separate report said sales of previously occupied homes were stronger last month than economists expected, while a third said manufacturing growth in the mid-Atlantic region appears to be better than economists expected.

 But Fed Chair Jerome Powell also stressed on Wednesday that extremely high uncertainty is making it difficult to forecast what will happen next.

-And it's not just uncertainty about the trade war affecting Wall Street.
-Accenture fell to one of the market's largest losses Thursday even though the consulting and professional services company reported slightly better profit and revenue for the latest quarter than analysts expected.
+It's not just uncertainty about the trade war affecting Wall Street.
+Accenture fell to one of the market's larger losses Thursday even though the consulting and professional services company reported slightly better profit and revenue for the latest quarter than analysts expected.

-Worries are rising about the hit Accenture may take to its revenue from the U.S. government as Elon Musk leads efforts to cut spending.
-The federal government accounted for 17% of its North American revenue last fiscal year, and Accenture's stock dropped 7.6%.
+Worries are rising about the hit Accenture may take to its revenue from the U.S. government as Elon Musk leads efforts to cut federal spending.
+The federal government accounted for 17% of Accenture's North American revenue last fiscal year, and its stock sank 7.9%.

-Discount retailer Five Below rose 5.8% after reporting fourth-quarter sales and profit that beat analyst expectations.
+Discount retailer Five Below rose 2.5% after reporting quarterly revenue and profit that topped analysts' expectations.
 The Philadelphia company also issued strong sales guidance and said it expects to open 150 stores this year.

-In stock markets abroad, London's FTSE 100 slipped 0.1% after the Bank of England held its main interest rate steady.
+In stock markets abroad, London's FTSE 100 fell 0.1% after the Bank of England held its main interest rate steady.

 AP Business Writers Matt Ott and Elaine Kurtenbach contributed.